MJ Melendez Player Props: Royals vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have the fifth-ranked team ERA across all MLB pitching staffs (3.76).
+- The Guardians have a 3.87 team ERA that ranks seventh across all MLB pitching staffs.

-- Guardians pitchers combine to allow the third-fewest home runs in baseball (78 total, 1.0 per game).
+- The Guardians surrender the fifth-fewest home runs in baseball (89 total, one per game).

-- His last time out was on Friday against the Milwaukee Brewers, when the righty tossed five innings, surrendering four earned runs while giving up five hits.
+- The right-hander's last time out was on Saturday against the Chicago Cubs, when he threw 5 2/3 scoreless innings while giving up three hits.

+- The 24-year-old has put up an ERA of 3.46, with 9.3 strikeouts per nine innings, in 12 games this season.
+Opponents have a .239 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.